8:00 a.m. Course Location

 We will meet at 8:00AM the morning of our two weekend field sessions at or near the course venue.
 During the Zoom meeting with your instructor, they will provide detailed directions to the meeting point.
 Please be aware that the course venue may be forced to change due to weather, conditions, or road closures.

 Transportation is not provided.
+You will need snow tires or chains to travel to your field session venue.
 If you are renting a car, please be aware that most car rental agencies do not permit you to use chains with their vehicles.
-However, you can try to rent a car from Turo and select “all-wheel drive, ski rack, and snow tires / chains”.
-As you are renting from a person and not a company, it is possible that you can find a vehicle that is already winter ready.
+However, you can try to rent a car from Turo and select “all-wheel drive, ski rack, and snow tires/chains” to find a vehicle that is winter ready.
 If you are in this situation, we recommend checking Turo well in advance to try and secure an appropriate vehicle to safely get to your course.

 Winter Travel Advisory